audaciaconsulting/Audacia.Build/src/security/dependency-track/README.md

 ## Project Tags in Dependency-Track

+Tagging is not currently implemented in our Dependency-Track setup but may be added in the future (e.g., for uploading multiple SBOMs from a single repository for different environments).
+Our pipelines do, however, support this functionality if needed.

-Tags appear in Dependency-Track under each project and help with filtering, dashboards, and portfolio access control.
+In Dependency-Track, tags appear under each project and support filtering, dashboards, and portfolio access control.

 The upload step builds tags like: